Business Analyst Interview Questions

 - When the stakeholders of the project are in consensus with the elicited requirements.
 All the requirements which pass the above four criteria, they are considered to be as formal and final.
 These requirements re then documented and become a part of the project scope.

-Simply, flow chart explains the flow of a process through symbols and text.
+Q. What is the importance of a flow chart?
+Ans: Simply, flow chart explains the flow of a process through symbols and text.
 It is important because it:

 - It displays information graphically which is both clearer and easy to grasp.